GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 20 yards

-**Effect**: A field of constant sparks erupts out for 25 yards from the point you originate witihin range.
+**Effect**: A field of constant sparks erupts out for 25 yards from the point you originate within range.
 The field itself is rather harmless, but does ignite flammable materials.
 Additionally, electrical attacks within the area have advantage.

 **At Higher Tiers**: When cast at 4th tier, for each tier beyond minimum, you may choose one of the following;
 * Increase the duration by 5 rounds